Skip to main content

 4. Include buffer phases — add review or buffer time between major phases.

-6. Version your templates — when making significant changes, create a new template version rather than modifying the existing one.
+8. Version your templates — when making significant changes, consider creating a new template version rather than modifying the existing one.

 Next: Targets Setup — Configure performance targets and assignments.